MCUdude/MegaCoreX/README.md

 ### ATMEGA4808 megaAVR Mini Dev.
 Board
 [The ATMEGA4808 megaAVR Mini Dev.
-Board](https://www.electrodragon.com/product/atmega4808-megaavr-mini-dev-board-arduino-compatible/) uses an ATmega4808. uses the ATmega4808 in a 32 pin package. *32 pin standard* is the correct pinout for this board.
+Board](https://www.electrodragon.com/product/atmega4808-megaavr-mini-dev-board-arduino-compatible/) uses the ATmega4808 in a 32 pin package. *32 pin standard* is the correct pinout for this board.
 Note that the UART2 is connected to a CH340K chip in an alternative pinout.
 This means you'll have to use `Serial2.begin(baud)` to print to the serial monitor and use `Serial2.swap(1)` to change to the alternative pins.
 The board was designd to run with MegaCoreX.
 For more information about this board please refer to Electrodragons product-page.
 As customer you'll get access to the internal wiki where are more information e.g. the schematic.

 Click to enlarge: